Home » Days » Countdown to Anzac Day? (2026)

 Anzac Day: Remembering and Honoring

-Anzac Day, observed on April 25th each year, is one of the most significant national occasions in Australia and New Zealand.
+Anzac Day, observed on April 25th each year, is one of the most important national days in Australia and New Zealand.
 It commemorates the anniversary of the first major military action fought by Australian and New Zealand forces during the First World War.

 The Origins: Gallipoli Campaign

 The term ANZAC stands for Australian and New Zealand Army Corps.
 The day marks the landing of ANZAC troops at Gallipoli Peninsula in 1915.
-Although the campaign was ultimately a military failure, it left a powerful legacy of courage, endurance, and mateship.
+Although the campaign was ultimately unsuccessful in military terms, it left a lasting legacy of courage, endurance, and mateship.

 How is Anzac Day Commemorated?